Govern 365 – Provisioning Wizard for Microsoft 365 Containers

 Note that the on-screen text for each option is self-explanatory but clearly helps you to intuitively decide on your workload.
 Supposing your requirement currently is to be able to collaborate with your colleague and you make that choice, you will further be prompted to choose a conversational medium e.g. e-mail or chat.

-Once you have made your choice (e.g. persistent chat) and moved on to “Next”, the wizard will present you with a screen as given below with many parameters auto populated based on your intended usage so as to make your job easy.
+Once you have made your choice (e.g. persistent chat) and moved on to “Next”, the wizard will present you with a screen as given below with many parameters auto-populated based on your intended usage so as to make your job easy.

 The interesting thing to note is that the wizard has determined that a “Teams” container would be most appropriate for you in this example.
-It could as well have decided that the container should be something else e.g. Office 365 group or communication site etc had you chosen different options while making your selections.
+It could as well have decided that the container should be something else e.g. Microsoft 365 group or communication site etc had you chosen different options while making your selections.
 Also, it asks you for only a few relevant parameters and all other internal attributes are automatically defaulted.
-This helps you in two major ways, one, it takes the very decision regarding which workload would satisfy your requirement best and the other saving you from specifying a host of parameters which you would have to do if you were using native admin center of Office 365.
+This helps you in two major ways, one, it takes the very decision regarding which workload would satisfy your requirement best and the other saving you from specifying a host of parameters which you would have to do if you were using the native admin center of Microsoft 365.

 Beyond this, you will only have to confirm your choices and the provisioning engine of Govern 365 would take over.
 It will queue your request, service it as soon as possible undertaking all internal validations and finally would mail you back the link to the just provisioned container.
-You are done with all the complex system tasks to get you on board and you are in full steam to get going with your business as usual.
+You are done with all the complex system tasks to get you onboard and you are in full steam to get going with your business as usual.

 Finally, the wizardry didn’t begin with the form and the guided process that you experienced.
-It began much earlier when your admin created the customized form for you using the configuration utility in built within Govern 365.
+It began much earlier when your admin created the customized form for you using the configuration utility inbuilt within Govern 365.
 Any kind of provisioning request form can be designed using the exhaustive field controls that are provided in the utility.
-Your provisioning experience is not just tailor made for you it can always be tailor made for all.
+Your provisioning experience is not just tailor-made for you it can always be tailor-made for all.